hipe/tmx/brazen/doc/issues/106-fun-with-help-screen-parsing.md

 implementations elsewhere in this universe that do something like parse help screens.

-at writing we know of at least three:
+at writing we know of at least four:
   • [#045] the "expect section" help screen parse tree (2 parsers)
   • the asset node tracked by the subject identifier
   • one in [tmx]
+  • a bespoke one in [ze]

-despite this, this node was preserved during the sunsetting [hl] largely because its state-machine-based implementation -- while being redundant with both the aforementioned work *and* the [ba] state machine -- is small, lightweight, and relatively easy to undestand even after all this time. so we are carrying it with us as a memento of [hl] and perhaps as a reference for future work.
+despite this, this node was preserved during the sunsetting [hl] largely because its state-machine-based implementation -- while being redundant with both the aforementioned work *and* the [ba] state machine -- is small, lightweight, and relatively easy to understand even after all this time. so we are carrying it with us as a memento of [hl] and perhaps as a reference for future work.